legshooter/addel/README.md

 # addel

-addel is a very simple & lightweight jQuery plugin for powering UIs that enable dynamic addition & deletion of HTML DOM elements, conceived with form elements in mind.
+addel is a simple & lightweight jQuery plugin for powering UIs that enable dynamic addition & deletion of HTML elements, conceived with form elements in mind.

 "addel" is short for add-delete & should be pronounced Adele, just like the singer's name.